Random forest: Relationship to nearest neighbors

 This shows that the whole forest is again a weighted neighborhood scheme, with weights that average those of the individual trees.
 The neighbors of x' in this interpretation are the points $x_i$ sharing the same leaf in any tree $j$.
 In this way, the neighborhood of x' depends in a complex way on the structure of the trees, and thus on the structure of the training set.
 Lin and Jeon show that the shape of the neighborhood used by a random forest adapts to the local importance of each feature.

-Unsupervised learning with random forests
+Unsupervised learning

-As part of their construction, random forest predictors naturally lead to a dissimilarity measure among the observations.
-One can also define a random forest dissimilarity measure between unlabeled data: the idea is to construct a random forest predictor that distinguishes the "observed" data from suitably generated synthetic data.

-The observed data are the original unlabeled data and the synthetic data are drawn from a reference distribution.
-A random forest dissimilarity can be attractive because it handles mixed variable types very well, is invariant to monotonic transformations of the input variables, and is robust to outlying observations.
-The random forest dissimilarity easily deals with a large number of semi-continuous variables due to its intrinsic variable selection; for example, the "Addcl 1" random forest dissimilarity weighs the contribution of each variable according to how dependent it is on other variables.
-The random forest dissimilarity has been used in a variety of applications, e.g. to find clusters of patients based on tissue marker data.
+As part of their construction, random forest predictors naturally lead to a dissimilarity measure among observations.
+One can analogously define dissimilarity between unlabeled data, by training a forest to distinguish original "observed" data from suitably generated synthetic data drawn from a reference distribution.
+A random forest dissimilarity is attractive because it handles mixed variable types very well, is invariant to monotonic transformations of the input variables, and is robust to outlying observations.
+Random forest dissimilarity easily deals with a large number of semi-continuous variables due to its intrinsic variable selection; for example, the "Addcl 1" random forest dissimilarity weighs the contribution of each variable according to how dependent it is on other variables.
+Random forest dissimilarity has been used in a variety of applications, e.g. to find clusters of patients based on tissue marker data.